Javaabu/query-builder/docs/intro.md

 # Query Builder

+First, refer to the [spatie/query-builder](https://github.com/spatie/laravel-query-builder) docs for full usage on the Query Builder package.

-[Query Builder](https://github.com/Javaabu/query-builder) Modifications on top of spatie/query-builder.
+[Query Builder](https://github.com/Javaabu/query-builder) Modifications on top of [spatie/query-builder](https://github.com/spatie/laravel-query-builder).
 Provides helper classes for creating API controllers and supports [Scribe](https://github.com/knuckleswtf/scribe/) for automatically generating API docs.

 For example, if you have a `Product` model, you can create an API controller like so: